 The 2007 bond agreement placed limits on the incurrence of additional borrowings and required that certain measures of financial performance be met as long as the borrowings are outstanding.
-The Medical Center was in compliance with these covenants for the year ended September 30, 2015.
+The Medical Center was in compliance with these covenants for the years ended September 30, 2016 and 2015.